WeblateOrg/weblate/docs/admin.rst

 .. note::

-    The GitHub notification relies on Git urls you use to be in form git://github.com/owner/repo.git
+    The GitHub notification relies on Git repository urls you use to be in form git://github.com/owner/repo.git, otherwise automatic detection of used
+    repository will fail.

 .. _privileges: